FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 ### Encoding specification of multi-value choice

-In a message schema, the choices are specified as `<choice>` members of an `<set>` element.
+In a message schema, the choices are specified as `<choice>` members of a `<set>` element.
 Choices are assigned values as an ordinal of bits in the bit set.
 The first Choice "0" is assigned the least significant bit;
 choice "1" is the second bit, and so forth.

 The name and value (bit position) must be unique for element of a set.

 A `<set>` element must have an encodingType attribute to specify the wire format of its values.
-Two formats of encodingType are recognized :
+Two formats of encodingType are recognized:

 -   In-line style: the value of encodingType is its primitive datatype.

 -   Reference style: the value of encodingType is the name of a `<type>` element that specifies the wire format.

-The length of a `<type>` associated to an bitset must be 1.
+The length of a `<type>` associated to a bitset must be 1.
 That is, bitsets should not be specified as arrays.

 ### Multi-value example